Skip to content

 Minimum Spanning Tree

-Given a connected weighted graph with a weight function assigning to each edge its weight , its minimum spanning tree is a graph such that , is a tree (i.e., a connected graph without cycles) and is minimum possible among such trees.
+Given a connected weighted graph G=(V,E) with a weight function w:EN assigning to each edge e its weight w(e), its minimum spanning tree is a graph T=(V,E) such that EE, T is a tree (i.e., a connected graph without cycles) and eEw(e) is minimum possible among such trees.
 The figure shows an example of a connected weighted graph and its minimum spanning tree.

 Left: A connected, weighted graph.
 Right: Its minimum spanning tree of weight 16.